 No home gym review would be complete without the Total Gym.
 Remember those commercials with Chuck Norris and Christie Brinkley?
 Well, maybe the younger generation might not remember — what an iconic duo in the fitness infomercial space.

-Using the Workout DVD, you’ll quickly become familiar with the range of different exercises (over 60 of them!) that allow you to do cardio, strength training and stretching using only this machine.
+Using the Workout DVD, you’ll quickly become familiar with the range of exercises (over 60!) that allow you to do cardio, strength training, and stretching using only this machine.

-The Total Gym XLS works by making you lift a percentage of your body weight against gravity, creating a smooth and fluid resistance.
+The Total Gym XLS makes you lift a percentage of your body weight against gravity, creating a smooth and fluid resistance.
 As your strength and conditioning improve, you increase the total resistance by boosting the incline, thus increasing the body weight lifted in the exercise.

-Some other useful points are that it’s really quiet.
-It folds away easily and is small to store, and for the price you pay, it has a lot of features.
+Another useful point is that it’s really quiet.
+It folds away easily and is small to store, and it has many features for the price you pay.

 Specifications